aloretocornidez/school-notes/notes/fall-2024/509-cyber-security/homework/homework-2.md

 a.
 Briefly describe the main functions of a firewall.

+A firewall is a security measure that is used to control incoming and outgoing network traffic.
+Communication is monitored to make sure that network security rules are being followed.
+The firewall is usually the first line of defense when using a trusted network that makes communication with a non-trusted network.

 b.
 Identify two firewall architectures and discuss the benefits and disadvantages of each design.

+Dual-Homed Host
+Application-Based/Screened Host

 ---